 Life Coaching certification is no different.
 There are people who innocently tout “Certified Life Coach” as their title, because they’ve watched 20 hours worth of videos from someone who put together a training program.
 That’s a big difference from the ICF minimum standard for Life Coaching: 60 hours of training (either an approved institution, or with robust documentation), 10 hours of mentor coaching (a mentor coach has listened to the coach candidate with clients and has coached the candidate on their coaching), 100 hours of demonstrated coaching (at least 75 hours compensated to demonstrate professional capacity), and successful completion of the ICF Coach Knowledge Assessment (I’ve taken it.
 It’s not regurgitation of information; the coach must truly understand coaching to pass that beast).
 Note, this is the minimum, and if the coach was not trained by an approved institution, they must also pass a performance evaluation (evaluation of actual audio recording and written transcript of a coaching session).
 ICF (International Coach Federation) credentials are something to be proud of.
 I earned the PCC (Professional Certified Coach) designation when it required the same criteria as above with an additional 65 hours of training (same standards as above) plus an additional 650 hours of documented coaching.
 They have since lowered the standard to 500 hours of coaching if specific criteria are met.

-I’m proud to say that I’ve already completed the 200 hours of training required to apply for the ICF MCC (Master Certified Coach) and am well into the process of logging the required 2,500 hours of professional coaching.
+I’m proud to say that I’ve already completed the 200 hours of training required to apply for the ICF MCC (Master Certified Coach) and have logged the required 2,500+ hours of professional coaching experience.
 The performance evaluation is mandatory at this level and requires submission of two coaching calls with transcripts.
 If you see MCC after a coach’s name, they have achieved the Gold Standard of coaching.
 There are only 747 MCCs in the world as of June 2016.
 That is 4% of ICF credentialed coaches, and the top 1% of coaches in the world.
 It is truly an elite group.
 My application will be submitted by Fall of 2017.

 As I said, I was lucky (Guyded) to have started with an ICF approved school in the first place.
-I didn’t know anything about the profession of coaching when I embarked on this path, yet I found myself at Coach for Life, the original spiritually based, accredited coach training organization.
+I didn’t know anything about the profession of coaching when I embarked on this path, yet I found myself at Coach for Life, the original spiritually-based, accredited coach training organization.
 I had no idea that co-founder of Coach for Life, Peter J. Reding, was also one of the founding members of the Association for Coach Training Organizations (ACTO).
 I’m fortunate to have him as my mentor.
-I’m blessed to know him as a spiritual father.
-I’m honored to serve as a training facilitator for Coach for Life since 2014.
+I’m blessed to claim him as my spiritual father.
+I’ve been honored to serve as a training facilitator for Coach for Life since 2014.
 Yes, I train life coaches for an elite school.
 I know a bit about coach training.
 As with any knowledge base, the more I know, the more I know that there is to know.
 It’s humbling.

 Take from it what you will on the value of certification.